Toeypi/HotelReservation/readme.txt

 function
  - able to reserve or cancel room.
  - show list by alphabeltic name order.
- - show list order by lower price to highest price.
+ - show list order by lowest price to highest price.